eqNj/eqN-PD2-Filter/README.md

 Read the "Changelog" further below for more details on the filter's features.

-## Relaxed / Strict Filter Differences
+## 'Relaxed' / 'Strict' Filter Differences

-The Strict filter has the following changes (after character level 75):
+### The 'Strict' filter has the following changes (after character level 75):

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)